nus-cs2113-AY2021S1/tp/docs/UserGuide.md

   Original weight: 85kg
   Current weight: 75kg
   Target weight: 75kg
-  Activity level: You engage in vigorous exercise or have a physically demanding job.
+  Fitness level: You engage in vigorous exercise or have a physically demanding job.
 ```

 ### Features related to the food database